vivchen/weather-app/README.md

 Use this section to tell us about any assumptions that you made when creating your solution.

 - The app currently does not know where in the world you are viewing from and just assumes you're in Vancouver and speak/understand English.
+- Assumes that the data received by the API is always organized chronologically, In the `groupByDay()` function we process the data so that it's organized in arrays which represent a whole 'day', we don't actually check to make sure that the timestamps are ordered correctly from the data, we just assume that it is.

 ### Shortcuts/Compromises made

 If applicable.
 Did you do something that you feel could have been done better in a real-world application?
 Please let us know.

 - It'd be nice to have the data get re-fetched in intervals so that if the tab gets left open, it at least is up to date with current conditiions.
-Didn't look into this as it's probably more of a back-end task and I didn't want to "overengineer".
 - I'm not a huge fan of the icons against a white background since the white of the clouds is hard to see.
 It would be nice to use a different icon pack that had some sort of outline so that I can still use light/grey background colors.
 However I'd have to figure out how to map the current conditions to the correct icon which is a whole technical challenge within itself.
+- My tests aren't very rigorous, would be nice to have some more in-depth tests that test the accuracy of the data returned.

 ### Instructions to run assignment locally